Brooke Jamieson Stanley

 Research and teaching interests:

-I work at the hinge of postcolonial studies and environmental humanities, focusing on twentieth-century and contemporary literature.
-My interests include globalization, food studies, indigeneity, gender and sexuality, and theory of the novel.
+I write and teach at the hinge of the environmental humanities and postcolonial studies, focusing on contemporary environmental literature from the global South.
+My interests include globalization; food studies; extraction; disaster; climate fiction; history and theory of the novel; ecocriticism; gender, sexuality, and queer theory; global modernism; environmental activism; race; and indigeneity.
 My current research examines the politics of food in contemporary environmental fiction from South Africa, South Asia, and the US.

 PhD in English, University of Pennsylvania, August 2018